Distributed Mixture-of-Experts and Expert Parallelism

 Load Balancing loss

-The loss function includes a simplified version of the auxiliary loss from Outrageously Large Neural Networks: The Sparsely-Gated Mixture-of-Experts Layer, which origianlly had separate load-balancing and importance-weighting losses.
-This auxiliary loss is added to the total model loss, for every switch layer.
+The loss function includes a simplified version of the auxiliary loss from Outrageously Large Neural Networks: The Sparsely-Gated Mixture-of-Experts Layer, which originally had separate load-balancing and importance-weighting losses.
+This auxiliary loss is added to the total model loss, for every Switch layer.

 Given \(N\) experts and a batch \(B\) with \(T\) tokens, the auxiliary loss is computed as the scaled dot-product between vector \(f\) of fraction of tokens and \(P\) as the fraction of the router probability allocated to each expert, as:

 One of the downsides of these MoEs was the large number of parameters.
-However, it was observed that distilation was feasible if we want to operate on a smaller network:
+However, it was observed that distillation was feasible if we want to operate on a smaller network:

 Successful distillation of sparse pre-trained and specialized fine-tuned models into small dense models.
 We reduce the model size by up to 99% while preserving 30% of the quality gains of the large sparse teacher.